madsportslab/pipelines/README.md

 # pipelines

-Service to manage downloading of statistics
+Service to manage data collection and analysis